muugumuugu/coUrses/NAND2tetris/notes.md

 		+ [ ]  Xor
 		+ [ ]  Mux
 			+ a,b,set--> if set=0 -->output=a, else output=b.
-			+ if an ossilator is fed to the mux, it can output intermix multiple msgs.
+			+ if an ossilator is fed to the mux, it can output an intertwining of multiple msgs, which can similarly be decoded
 		+ [ ]  DMux
 			+ invert Multiplexing.